 Pension liabilities (assets).
-Oak Ridge Board of Education Hybrid With Cost Controls' net pension liability (asset) was measured as of June 30, 2018, and the total pension liability used to calculate net pension liability (asset) was determined by an actuarial valuation as of that date.
+Oak Ridge Board of Education Hybrid With Cost Controls' net pension liability (asset) was measured as of June 30, 2019, and the total pension liability used to calculate net pension liability (asset) was determined by an actuarial valuation as of that date.

 Actuarial assumptions.
-The total pension liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Salary increases Graded salary ranges from 8.72 to 3.44 percent based on age, including inflation, averaging 4.00 percent

-Investment rate of return 7.25 percent, net of pension plan investment expenses, including inflation

-Cost-of Living Adjustment 2.25 percent
+Inflation 2.5 percent Salary increases Graded salary ranges from 8.72 to 3.44 percent based on age, including inflation, averaging 4.00 percent Investment rate of return 7.25 percent, net of pension plan investment expenses, including inflation Cost-of Living Adjustment 2.25 percent